p8952/bocker/README.md

 The following packages are needed to run bocker.

-* util-linux 2.25.2
+* util-linux >= 2.25.2
-* btrfs-progs 3.16.2
+* btrfs-progs

-Because RHEL/CentOS 7 do not ship a new enough version of util-linux you will need grab the sources from [here](https://www.kernel.org/pub/linux/utils/util-linux/v2.25/) and compile it yourself.
+Because most distributions do not ship a new enough version of util-linux you will probably need grab the sources from [here](https://www.kernel.org/pub/linux/utils/util-linux/v2.25/) and compile it yourself.

 Additionally `/var/bocker` needs to be on a btrfs filesystem.